 - Fireworks Safety - Retail Fireworks Sales Poster

 - Fireworks Safety - Retail Fireworks Sales.
-OSHA and American Pyrotechnics Association (APA) Alliance Alliance Publication 3248-04N-05.
-Also available as a 480 KB PDF Poster or a 3 MB PDF.
+OSHA and American Pyrotechnics Association (APA) Alliance Publication 3248, (2005).
+Also available as a Poster or a Pocket Card.

 - National Fire Protection Association (NFPA).
 The mission of the international nonprofit NFPA is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating scientifically-based consensus codes and standards, research, training and education.